jsdysw/opengl-projects/README.md

 # OpenGL Projects
 * With openGL, I made a swimming cube man model.
 * Not only moving animation but also implemented texture and light effect(GOURAUD, PHONG).
-* Also there are a realist bag model.
+* Also there is a realist bag model.
 (Cook-Torrance, advanced rendering)

 ### Soure codes
 * source codes are at /src.